 Next, I foraged some branches and gathered some potted herbs to add to the vignette.

 I can’t wait for you to see the results.

 Pinterest Challenge – Spring Basket

-Today’s centerpiece idea is part of this months Pinterest Challenge which is hosted by Cindy at County Road 407.
+Today’s centerpiece idea is part of this month’s Pinterest Challenge, hosted by Cindy at County Road 407.

-Each month Cindy choses a theme and shares an inspiration photo for the challenge.
-This months theme is Spring Basket and the inspiration photo comes from Emily at Le Cultivateur.
-Isn’t her basket centerpiece gorgeous.
+Each month Cindy chooses a theme and shares an inspirational photo for the challenge.
+This month’s theme is Spring Basket, and the inspiration photo comes from Emily at Le Cultivateur.
+Isn’t her basket centerpiece gorgeous?

 If you are joining me from Cindy at 407 County Road, welcome!
 I know you loved her great basket gift idea.

 Although my basket vase looks nothing like Emily’s gorgeous white basket, some of the other elements from her inspiration do appear on the greenhouse table.

 In addition to the above elements, I added a few more garden elements to the centerpiece.